-inspired by renowned Hawaii designer Sig Zane.
-Those traveling with kids appreciate the pool, one of the coolest on the island, with a slide, waterfalls, and an ocean view.
-Culture vultures like the historic walking tour with the resort's cultural liaison.
-A luau, on a grassy lawn with a backdrop of coconut trees, features a live Polynesian show.
-But perhaps the best part is Rays on the Bay restaurant, which has outstanding food and mantas that glide below the lanai in the glow of a spotlight.
+What this big concrete structure lacks in intimacy, it makes up for with its beautifully manicured grounds, historical sense of place, renovated interiors, and stunning location on Keauhou Bay.
+Many rooms have great views of the bay and feel like they're right on the water, and each is decorated in a modern Polynesian style.
+Those traveling with kids appreciate the pool complex, one of the coolest on the island, with a slide, waterfalls, sand-bottom kids' pool, and an ocean view.
+Historical walking tours are given Tuesday and Thursday, and a luau, on a grassy lawn with a backdrop of coconut trees, features the live Polynesian show Haleo, which highlights the history of the immediate area.
+But perhaps the best part of the hotel is Rays on the Bay restaurant, which celebrates the mantas that glide below the lanai in the glow of a spotlight.

 YOU SHOULD KNOW Daily fees can sometimes give guests a bit of a sticker shock, including resort fees and self-parking (valet parking may be worth the extra cash since the parking lot is a bit of an uphill hike).
 Keep these extras in mind when budgeting for your trip.